dharmendranegi/-Python-CI-CD-Tutorial-/README.md

 This example code does the following:

    Uses the node and python image for all GitLab CI builds.
     As we are deploying python function using serverless framework and serverless framwork is based on npm so we need an image which consist both python and npm configuration.
-I have used [https://hub.docker.com/r/nikolaik/python-nodej](nikolaik/python-nodejs)image form docker Hub.
+I have used [https://hub.docker.com/r/nikolaik/python-nodej](nikolaik/python-nodejs) image form docker Hub.

     only:
     - master   # it will run pipeline on every push to master branch.
 If you want to run pipeline on every branch commit you can remove it.